 Consequences of sunburn

-Sunburn not only causes immediate discomfort, but can also have negative effects on the skin over time.
-Among the main consequences are
+Sunburns not only cause immediate discomfort, but can also be a source of generate negative effects on the skin with the passage of time.
+Among the main consequences are:

-Prolonged exposure to the sun without protection accelerates skin ageing, causing wrinkles, sagging skin and loss of elasticity.
+Prolonged exposure to the sun without protection accelerates skin aging, causing the appearance of wrinkles, sagging skin and loss of elasticity.

-The sun can cause the appearance of dark spots on the skin, known as hyperpigmentation, which can become permanent and require dermatological treatments to remove.
+The sun can cause the appearance of dark spots on the skin, known as hyperpigmentation, which may become permanent and require dermatological treatments to remove.

 Skin lesions

-Recurrent sunburn can cause scarring, blistering and other damage to the skin, making it more vulnerable to irritation and infection.
+Recurrent sunburn can cause scarring, blistering and other skin damage, making the skin more vulnerable to irritation and infection.

 Skin cancer

-One of the most serious consequences of unprotected exposure is the increased risk of developing skin cancer, including melanoma, one of the most aggressive forms of the disease.
+One of the most serious consequences of unprotected exposure is the increased risk of developing skin cancer, including melanoma, one of the most aggressive forms of this disease.

-UV rays also affect the eyes, increasing the risk of cataracts, retinal damage and other visual impairments.
+UV rays also affect the eyes, increasing the risk of cataracts, retinal damage and other visual conditions.

 Prevention of sunburn